Codecademy/docs/content/java/concepts/compiler/compiler.md

 Rather than interpret high-level Java source code, the JVM interprets low-level Java bytecode (somewhere between human-readable code and [machine code](https://www.codecademy.com/resources/docs/general/machine-code)) that is specific to a particular computer.
 Bytecode is platform-neutral and, therefore, can be interpreted by any JVM running on any computer system.
 This is what makes compiled Java programs portable.

-Most of these compilers do little to no optimization of the code, leaving that task for the JVM to do at run time.
-The JVM loads the bytecode and either interprets it, or just-in-time (JIT) compiles it to machine code, and then possibly optimizes it.
+Most Java compilers do little to no optimization of the code, leaving that task for the JVM to do at run time.
+The JVM loads the bytecode and either interprets it, or just-in-time (JIT) compiles it to machine code, and then optimizes it.

 ## Compiling a Java File